This is the logo for the 106th website.

 589th Field Artillery Battalion:

 The AMERICAN ORDER of the FRENCH CROIX DE GUERRE, Inc. indicates to all of us that those of us that are eligible are free to join their order as ASSOCIATE MEMBERS.
-However it is my opinion that only the 589th FA members are eligible.
-The ORDER is mostly a goad-will project between the Nations.
-Inasmuch as the award is a unit award, and not an individual award, individuals would not be authorized to were the medal.
+However, it is my opinion that only the 589th FA members are eligible.
+The ORDER is mostly a good-will project between the Nations.
+Inasmuch as the award is a unit award, and not an individual award, individuals would not be authorized to wear the medal.
 The individuals would be able to participate in their activities and enjoy any privileges extended by the foreign government.

 You may write to the ORDER at the following address: AMERICAN ORDER of the FRENCH CROIX DE GUERRE, Inc. 325 Spring Street New York, NY 10013